Web Search Portals & Other Information Services NAICS 519290

 • Agentic search, chatbots that summarize information from across the web, could replace traditional search engines as the default gateway to the internet, according to MIT Technology Review.
 AI agentic search tools like Perplexity, Google’s Gemini, or OpenAI’s SearchGPT aim to retrieve and repackage information from third-party websites.
 They return a short digest to users along with links to a handful of sources, ranging from research papers to Wikipedia articles and YouTube transcripts.
 The AI system does the reading and writing, but the information comes from outside.
 AI search threatens to disrupt an already precarious digital economy if it becomes the primary portal to the web, according to MIT Technology Review.
 News Corp, the parent company of media outlets including The Wall Street Journal and the New York Post, filed a lawsuit against Perplexity in October 2025 for infringing copyrighted content.
 News Corp alleges that Perplexity copies news articles, analyses, and opinions "on a massive scale."

-• Web search portal and other information service industry employment and average wages for nonsupervisory employees increased slightly during the first eight months of 2025, according to the US Bureau of Labor Statistics.
-Web search portal and other information service industry sales are forecast to grow at a 3.04% compounded annual rate from 2025 to 2029, slower than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.
+• Web search portal and other information service industry employment and average wages for nonsupervisory employees increased slightly during the first two months of 2026, according to the US Bureau of Labor Statistics.
+Web search portal and other information service industry sales are forecast to grow at a 10.29% compounded annual rate from 2026 to 2030, slower than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue